syncfusion-content/blazor-docs/blazor/maps/how-to/display-geometry-shapes-in-bing-maps.md

 ---
 layout: post
 title: Display geometry shapes in Bing maps in Blazor Maps | Syncfusion
-description: Learn here all about Display geometry shapes in Bing maps in Syncfusion Blazor Maps component and more.
+description: Learn here all about how to display geometry shapes in Bing maps in Syncfusion Blazor Maps component and more.
 platform: Blazor
 control: Maps
 documentation: ug